 On the other hand, dating apps such as Tinder do the very opposite.
 They allow people to showcase their best self, through a small selection of picture and a very short self-description.
 And thanks to an abundance of brief profiles in any given city, we are often exposed to quantity over quality when it comes to partners.
 This results in an approach which is more akin to “Throw enough mud at the wall, some of it will stick.”
 Moreover, evidence suggests that quantity of interactions over quality can impact our psychology, often leading to amplified feelings of loneliness.

-These thoughts were echoed by Ashley Uzer, writer for Galore who stated “Using a dating app can sometimes lead us to the delusion that we’ll eventually match with someone who just gets us.
+These thoughts were echoed by Ashley Uzer, a writer for Galore who stated “Using a dating app can sometimes lead us to the delusion that we’ll eventually match with someone who just gets us.
 The truth is, we are all complex individuals that are not going to be understood by some cute guy just because he read our dating profile and knows that we “love sushi and SoulCycle.”
 Whether you meet somebody online or in person, he’s not going to morph into your soulmate overnight.”

 While some dating apps might place a greater emphasis on quantity, there are still plenty striving to make meaningful encounters out of our matches.
 One of which is Invite and Meet, a matchmaking app where people invite each other to share a real-world activity of mutual interest.